hansonryne/speedtest_rails/README.md

 The first time building everything will take a while because of yarn installation.

-After the containers are running run
+After the containers are up, run

 ```
 docker-compose exec app /app/inside_build.sh